peterlacko/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 <link rel="stylesheet" type="text/css" href="gooddata_react_components_bundle.css">
 ```

-Again, if you are using `webpack.conf.js` from the `ui-sdk-examples` repository, you can run one of the following commands to run a demo with sample `index.html` file:
+Again, if you are using `webpack.conf.js` from the `ui-sdk-examples` repository, you can run one of the following commands to run a demo with the sample `index.html` file:

 ```bash
 npm run demo